DataDog/integrations-extras/sedai/README.md

-# Autonomous Cloud Application Management
+# [Sedai][1] — Find out why production is the new playground with a free 14 day trial

-*Autonomous is your future; Production is the new playground*
+## Continuous Autonomous Availability Management (CAAM)

-## **[Schedule a Demo][2]**
+*Intelligent enough to detect, independent enough to act — that's the power of autonomous*

 ## Overview
-Sedai is an autonomous, agentless, and configuration-free SaaS that intelligently manages your cloud environments to prevent availability issues and optimize performance and cost — all in production.
-Sedai's Continuous Autonomous Availability Management (CAAM) platform helps you take full advantage of your microservices with smart signals that prevent downtime, avoid potential SLO breaches, improve latency, analyze code releases, and lower cloud costs.
+Sedai proactively manages your cloud environments for you through autonomous actions that prevent availability issues as well as optimize your resources’ performance — all in production.
+Our agentless and configuration-free platform infers your cloud environments and intelligently learns and adapts based on observed performance.
+From preventing downtime and managing SLOs to analyzing code releases and lowering cloud costs, learn how our autonomous platform can become a staple in your SRE tool kit.

 **Unlock the full potential of your microservices:**
 * Achieve 99.99% or better application availability